verlok/vanilla-lazyload/README.md

 #### Lazy background image

-⚠ **IMPORTANT NOTE**: Before implementing a lazy load on your background images, you must understand if your images are background images or they should be content images.

-> To understand if your images are content or background, ask yourself: "would my website user like to see those images when printing out the page?".
-If the answer is "Yes", then your images are content images.
+⚠ **IMPORTANT NOTE**: To display content images on your pages, always use the `img` tag.
+This would benefit the SEO and the accessibility of your website.
+To understand if your images are content or background, ask yourself: "would my website user like to see those images when printing out the page?".
+If the answer is "yes", then your images are content images and you should avoid using background images to display them.

-To display content images on your pages, always use the `img` tag.
-This would also benefit the SEO and the accessibility of your website.

 Single background image